Topological Signals of Singularities in Ricci Flow: Results

-We examine the various distance measures in Table \ref{Table1}, focusing attention on the first, last, and some of the PD's between.
-Approaching the time index where the scalar curvature becomes uniform, the distances all decrease; after this time index, the distances increase again.
-We can see from the plots of the PD's for the connected components in Figure \ref{fig:RotSolid0} and holes in Figure \ref{fig:RotSolid1} that the points in each of the PD's are closer as we approach a uniform value of scalar curvature.
-Then, they become separated into distinct clusters that are close to the diagonal (green line comprised of equal birth and death values).
-Given each time index, the adjacent PD's represented by that index have the common feature that $ d_{W^{2}} $ is closer to $ d_{B} $ than it is to $ d_{W^{1}} $.
-In Table \ref{TableRatios}, we examine the ratios $ d_{W^{1}}/d_{B} $ and $ d_{W^{1}}/d_{W^{2}} $ for both the connected components and holes for the adjacent PD's represented in Table \ref{Table1}.
-We find that for the first two PD's, the ratios are very close; in comparing this with the lifespans in Figure \ref{fig:2DPersDia}, we see that two of the lifespans are noticeably larger than the others so that some particularly large changes in the geometry dominate differences in the PD's compared with smaller features.
-This is consistent with the sharp dimpling present in the beginning.
-But, small features contribute in this case as well and for the rest of the adjacent pairs in Table \ref{Table1}, small changes in the geometry contribute more to differences in the PD compared with a single (large) change.
-For the final two diagrams, small features are particularly dominant concerning changes in the geometry.
-Geometric intuition would suggest that collapse to a round point is a single large effect (thinking in terms of a continuous object) but, as we are looking at a discrete collection of data, and because PH analyzes the data points, this collapse is interpreted in terms of the behavior of the data points.
-For the discrete data points to collapse to a round point, the points individually must approach a point.
-Again, looking at the lifespans, at the end of the recorded evolution, we see that the lifespans are increasing but still close in their values.
+To quantify more precisely the similarities and differences between the distance measures, and to compensate for scaling, we compute the ratios of the distance measures $ d_{B}/d_{W^{1}} $ and $ d_{B}/d_{W^{2}} $ for the connected components for the adjacent PDs (Figure \ref{DSDistRat}) for both triangulations (the same calculations and plots for holes reveals no more information, so we do not display them).
+Initially, we find the ratios in close proximity, especially for the coarser triangulation.
+This is consistent with the sharp dimpling present in the beginning as such dimpling consists of large changes in the geometry.
+For both the connected components and the holes, the distance ratios fluctuate but trend downward over the entire evolution.
+Spikes occur in relation to the changes of time incrementation, which results in larger differences between persistence diagrams.
+Near the time of the scalar curvature becoming uniform, the distance ratios reach their lowest points up to that time.
+After this, they remain low, save for a few spikes.
+This is an indication that many small changes contribute to changes in the geometry of the sphere as it collapses to a round point.
+Naive intuition would suggest that collapse to a round point is a single large effect (thinking in terms of a continuous object), but as we are looking at a discrete collection of data, and because PH analyzes the data points, this collapse is interpreted in terms of the behavior of the data points.
+For the discrete data points to collapse to a round point, the points must tend to a common point.
+Observe that the lifespans, at the end of the recorded evolution, are increasing but still close in their values.
 For collapse to a round point, the indication from the topological signal is that the collapse is due to many small features in the data set changing at each time step.